ShikoteiCoding/finexplore/src/trading/README.md

 ## Data classes to add for organisation
 - Order class as an API wrapper to communicate with the broker
-- Trade class as a past trade memory.

 ## Refactor
 - Make protocols for Orders as it will depend on the API Broker